- Article on Mom & Pop Motels on the Strand

 (843) 448-3177

-(866) 213-9534 This is a very old hotel which is still in business, immediately south of the entertainment district along Ocean Blvd, at the corner of 7th Ave.
+(866) 213-9534 This was a very old hotel, immediately south of the entertainment district along Ocean Blvd, at the corner of 7th Ave.
 N. The motel was established by Stephen Chapman, and was run by the Chapman and Brittain families for over 50 years.
-It is now owned and run by the Rabon and Mitchell families, who also own the Diplomat and the Sea Palms.
+At its closing it was owned and run by the Rabon and Mitchell families, who also own the Diplomat and the Sea Palms.
 A 1991 historical article of this hotel, with pictures, is at: FoodNotes - Chesterfield Inn.
 It was announced on October 6, 2009, that the Chesterfield Inn would be torn down and replaced by a seaside miniature golf course, as part of the new Boardwalk project, due to open in 2010.
+This did not actually happen until 2012.

 THE BEVERLY MOTEL